tarantool/doc/doc/reference/reference_sql/sql_user_guide.rst

     in the same way as the :ref:`number <index-box_number>` type in NoSQL Tarantool.

+    Starting with Tarantool 2.10.1, these conversions which used to be legal are now illegal: |br|
+    Explicit cast from numeric to BOOLEAN, |br|
+    Explicit cast from BOOLEAN to numeric, |br|
+    Implicit cast from NUMBER to other numeric types for arithmetic or built-in functions. |br|
+    Implicit cast from numeric to STRING. |br|
+    Implicit cast from STRING to numeric.

 Examples of casts, illustrating the situations in the chart:

-``CAST(TRUE AS INTEGER)`` is legal because the intersection of the  "From BOOLEAN" row with the "To number" column is ``A--`` and the first letter of ``A--`` is for explicit cast and A means Always Allowed.
+``CAST(TRUE AS STRING)`` is legal because the intersection of the  "From BOOLEAN" row with the "To STRING" column is ``A--`` and the first letter of ``A--`` is for explicit cast and A means Always Allowed.
-The result is 1.
+The result is 'TRUE'.

 ``UPDATE ...
 SET varbinary_column = 'A'`` is illegal because the intersection of the "From STRING" row with the "To VARBINARY" column is ``A--`` and the second letter of ``A--`` is for implicit cast (assignment) and - means not allowed.
 The result is an error message.

-``1.7E-1 > 0`` is legal because the intersection of the "From number" row with the "To number" column is SSA, and the third letter of SSA is for implicit cast (comparison) and A means Always Allowed.
+``1.7E-1 > 0`` is legal because the intersection of the "From nueric" row with the "To numeric" column is SSA, and the third letter of SSA is for implicit cast (comparison) and A means Always Allowed.
 The result is TRUE.

-``11 > '2'`` is legal because the intersection of the "From number" row with the "To STRING" column is AAA and the third letter of AAA is for implicit cast (comparison) and A means Always Allowed.
+``11 > '2'`` is legal because the intersection of the "From numeric" row with the "To STRING" column is AAA and the third letter of AAA is for implicit cast (comparison) and A means Always Allowed.
 The result is TRUE.
 For detailed explanation see the following section.

-``CAST('5' AS INTEGER)`` is legal because the intersection of the "From STRING" row with the "To number" column is S-S and the first letter of S-S is for explicit cast and S means Sometimes Allowed.
+``CAST('5' AS INTEGER)`` is legal because the intersection of the "From STRING" row with the "To numeric" column is S-- and the first letter of S-- is for explicit cast and S means Sometimes Allowed.
 However, ``CAST('5.5' AS INTEGER)`` is illegal because 5.5 is not an integer -- if the string contains post-decimal digits and the target is INTEGER or UNSIGNED, the assignment will fail.